A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The Euler equations

 The values of $\rho_{*\ell}$ and $\rho_{*r}$ will be also determined by the nature of the 1- and 3- waves.
 If the 1-wave or the 3-wave are shocks, then

 and if the 1-wave or the 3-wave are rarefactions, then

 respectively.

-For an in-depth derivation of the Euler equations and its solution strategy, we refer the reader to, e.g. \cite{toro2013riemann}, \cite{levequefvmbook}.
+For an in-depth derivation of the Euler equations and its solution strategy, we refer the reader to, e.g. \cite{toro2013riemann,levequefvmbook}.
 An excellent review of exact solver algorithms can be found in the work of Gottlieb \& Groth \cite{gottlieb1988assessment}.

-Since the solution for the Riemann problem \eqref{eq:euler} can be explicitly computed once $p_*$ is computed, our goal is to determine the root of the pressure function \eqref{eq:pressure function} in a computationally efficient way.
-We remark that in the presence of a vacuum state, i.e. $p_\ell$, $p_r$, or $p_*$ equal to zero, the complete exact solution for the Riemann problem can be obtained explicitly \cite{toro2013riemann}, and therefore we do not consider problems with this behavior here.
-Let us present some desirable properties, analogous to those of the shallow water equations, that will be useful for the efficiency of the numerical methods studied in this work.
+Since the solution of the Riemann problem \eqref{eq:euler} can be explicitly computed once $p_*$ is computed, our goal is to determine the root of the pressure function \eqref{eq:pressure function} in a computationally efficient way.
+We remark that in the presence of a vacuum state, i.e. $p_\ell$, $p_r$, or $p_*$ equal to zero, the complete exact solution for the Riemann problem can be obtained explicitly, and therefore we do not consider problems with this behavior here. \revY{However, for practical purposes, an implementation of the vacuum-state treatment presented in \cite[Sec.
+4.6]{toro2013riemann} is available in the reproducibility repository \cite{repository}.}